Detailed Guide

 This guide also includes:

-1. A detailed explanation of Form 21
+- A detailed explanation of Form 21 or the application for the training Permit

-2. Steps for getting your permit approved
+- Steps for getting your Electrical Training Permit approved

 Let’s dive right in.